mananpoddar/fossee2/README.md

 # fossee2

-Project for IITB summer Internship Entrance
+Project for IITB summer Internship Entrance<br>
+Please see the demo video on maximum possible volume with Earphones.<br>

+-About the application

+It's an application where user is allowed to upload multiple documents<br>
+and refer as and when required.

+<b> Setting up the project:</b>

 - Clone the repo